Square Pig in a Round Hole-August 7, 2021

 (Until live music returns, I am curating retrospective posts from past material.
 Dates indicate when the band was originally featured.)

-Seems like an appropriate day to continue with more Science Fiction/Fantasy-themed band names.
-As ever, wash your hands, wear your mask, get your vaccine, and if you are able, please buy these bands’ music and merch (and a book or 10) while we wait for a better day.
+The food theme continues this week with an all-carb spread of band names.
+Although it was my birthday yesterday, none of them are Cupcake Time, but there are still a lot of comforting favorites here.
+As ever, wash your hands, wear your mask again, get your vaccine if you haven’t already, and if you are able, please buy these bands’ music and merch while we wait for a better day.

 Two last things before you go: